iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 You should have written some test cases by now.
 Anyway, I have also done that.
 Check the `PasswordValidatorTester` Class and compare it to the test cases you have written.
 Admittedly those testing examples were pretty simple, right?
 Now let's have a look at more real life use cases.

 Tasks:
-* Create a `UserController` with an endpoint that allow to add a user (simple json body containing name and password)
+* Create a `UserController` with an endpoint that allows to add a user (simple json body containing name and password)
 * Take into account validating the body and returning respective http response codes (200, 400, 500)
 * Create a `UserService` to handle the persistence of a user.
 Let's use MongoDB for this training, if you don't know how to use MongoDB inside a .Net application have a look at (this example project)[https://github.com/iamNoah1/azure-functions-mongodb].
 * Run your API.
-Therefore you will need to change the Program.cs and
+Therefore you will need to change the Program.cs and add a Startup.cs file.
+You know how to do that, right?